RemixFusion: Residual-based Mixed Representation for Large-scale Online RGB-D Reconstruction: EXPERIMENTS

 \subsection{Quantitative and Qualitative Comparison}

-In this section, we present quantitative and qualitative results, including the camera pose estimation, 3D mesh reconstruction, and 2D rendering on different datasets. \fix{The lightweight version of our method, requiring fewer optimization iterations for both tracking and mapping, is denoted as RemixFusion-lite.
+In this section, we present quantitative and qualitative results, including the camera pose estimation, 3D mesh reconstruction, and 2D rendering on different datasets. \fix{The lightweight version of our method, requiring fewer optimization iterations, is denoted as RemixFusion-lite.
 Details can be found in the supplementary materials.}